-The favorable chemistry and diamond preservation potential of the kimberlites in our license blocks together with the known secondary alluvial diamond discoveries down slope across the border in Namibia establish the greater Nxau Nxau field as highly prospective with the possibility of several economic kimberlites present within our ground.
-To date, at least 18% of the kimberlites discovered in the Nxau Nxau field are known to be diamondiferous.
+The favorable chemistry and diamond preservation potential of the kimberlites in our license blocks together with the known secondary alluvial diamond discoveries down slope across the border in

+Namibia establish the greater Nxau Nxau field as highly prospective with the possibility of several economic kimberlites present within our ground.
+To date, at least 18% of the kimberlites discovered and tested for diamond in the Nxau Nxau field are known to be diamondiferous.

-Gcwihaba Resources (Pty) Limited ("Gcwihaba")
+GCWIHABA Resources (Pty) Limited ("Gcwihaba")